This week I had a rant on LinkedIn.

 I’d aim to have at least 3 Recommendations on your Profile.

-Personalising your LinkedIn URL is quick and simple (once you know how – see the video below for steps on how to do this!)
+Personalising your LinkedIn URL is quick and simple once you know how.
 It shows you have taken the time to make your Profile unique and look professional.
 This gives a good impression and suggests you will be just as respectful and professional when engaging with new Connections – offering the value that only you can offer rather than bombarding them with salesy messages or far-fetched promises to get them hundreds of leads.

 Whenever I’m lucky enough to receive a new Connection Request, I ALWAYS view their Profile.
 I do this because: